des4maisons/til/til.md

+* If you mount a bundler project into a VM, make running bundler faster by installing the bundler dependencies in another directory on the VM.
 * In `rspec`, to get a non-strict double (one doesn't care what method you call) that returns a non-strict double for any method you call on it, use
    ```ruby